Florida Hog & Ham Program

 2250 Shealy Dr.

-The demonstration/illustrated talk portion of Hog & Ham is on Saturday, Sept.
-12. We will begin check-in at 9:30 a.m. in Room 156 and the talks will begin at 10:00 a.m.
-There will be a lunch break ~noon and awards will be presented after the presentations when final scores are calculated.
+The demonstration/illustrated talk portion of Hog & Ham is on Saturday, August 27.
+We will begin check-in at (TBA) in Room 156 and the talks will begin at (TBA).
+There will be a lunch break ~noon if needed and awards will be presented after the presentations when final scores are calculated.
 On average, a new talk begins every 10 minutes.
 Plan to arrive ahead of schedule in case we move along more quickly than expected, then plan to stay for the rest of the talks.
-You will notice that those traveling from farther away are scheduled later so not everyone needs to arrive by 9:30am.

 Computer and projection equipment will be provided, as well as tables for other visuals or work area.
 Anything else needed must be brought by the participant.
-PowerPoint presentations should be emailed to Chad Carr (email@example.com) by Thursday night Sept.
-10) so they can be loaded on our network to confirm compatibility and functionality.
+PowerPoint presentations should be emailed to Chad Carr (email@example.com, by Thursday night Aug.
+25) so they can be loaded on our network to confirm compatibility and functionality.
 The classroom has the most recent PowerPoint so presentations created by any version should all work.

 At the completion of the event, contestants will be able to take home their bacon, sausage, and hams that were left behind for curing.
 They should bring a 96 quart cooler (or its equivalent in smaller coolers) to carry the meat home.
 Coolers can be brought into room 156’s walk-in cooler before the demonstrations begin or during any break.